-Sam Keisner is a founding partner at GO10x Ventures and a regular panellist at our monthly business pitch event.
-His team is not just investing in businesses, but guides founders along the way to the next round of investments and to scale up.
+Sam Keisner is a Founding Partner at GO10x Ventures and a regular panellist at our monthly business pitch event.
+His team is not just investing in businesses, but also guiding founders to the subsequent rounds of investment before they are ready to scale up.
 We have spoken to Sam to find out more about his work and what he is looking for in a business to invest in.

 How would you describe your job?